gcarrillomonroy/CitiBike_Analytics/README.md

 # CitiBike_Analytics
-Aggregated data found in the Citi Bike Trip History Logs to build a data dashboard
+Aggregated data found in the Citi Bike Trip History Logs in order to be able to build a data dashboard